 Spider and reticular veins can be caused by many factors.

-- Age.
-The normal wear and tear of aging may cause valves in the veins to weaken and not
+The normal wear and tear of aging may cause valves in the veins to weaken and not work as well.

-- Overweight and obesity.
-Having extra weight on the body can put additional pressure on
+Having extra weight on the body can put additional pressure on the veins.

 Other possible causes for varicose veins are race, posture, occupation, hormones such as estrogen and progesterone, primary valvular incompetence, and incompetent perforating veins.